 9. Go Camping with Your Dog

-If you’ve been hiking with your dog and you’re ready to try taking it one step further, why not give camping a shot?
+If you’ve been hiking with your dog and you’re ready to try taking it a step further, why not give camping a shot?

-Camping requires some preparation beforehand.
+Camping does require some preparation beforehand.
 Here is how to go camping with a dog and have the best time ever!

-You’ll also want to check out these 12 tips and hacks when tent camping with a dog.
+You’ll also want to check out these 12 tips and hacks for tent camping with a dog.

 And don’t forget to read up on taking dogs camping for the first time!